-If you point the flash directly into a spot, you would see a focused, harsh light only in that area.
+If you point the flash directly into a spot, you would see a focused, harsh illumination only in that area.
 This typically happens when you only have a pop-up flash.
 Consider these pointers when bouncing light.

-A poorly shot image can grab a buyer's attention for only 2 seconds, whereas an excellent real estate photo retains attention for 20 seconds.
-Composition in real estate isn't all about pointing and shooting, you would need to position yourself strategically and your camera to make spaces appealing.
+A poorly shot photo can grab a buyer's attention for only 2 seconds, whereas an excellent real estate photo retains attention for 20 seconds.
+This is why people hire a professional photographer because they need expertise in real estate photography techniques.

 Keep desks, coffee tables, and countertops free of clutter.
 Remove trash cans, toiletries, stacks of paper, and small pieces of appliances.
 Additionally, clean debris, dirt, and visible markings.

 You can leave 1 to 3 decorative items, such as a bowl of fruit or bouquet.
 However, it would be better to use a single color like all white roses or red apples.
 If possible, work with a professional stager.

 Real estate photographers must know what subjects to capture, including highlighting a property listing's features, amenities, and dimensions.

 If you're struggling with composition, preparing a shot list can keep you in check and guarantee you don't miss anything.
 While no two properties are similar, there are usual shots you can take to improve your efficiency.

 Make sure to coordinate the list with the real estate agent so that you can adjust it according to their needs and requests.